F0lak/dm_open_ref/ref/proc/params2list.md

 character.
 (For [Unicode](/ref/notes/Unicode.md) characters, this may be several `%xx` sequences using UTF-8 encoding.)
 For example, `=` would be written `%3d`, `;` would be `%3b`, `&` would be `%26`, and `%` would be `%25`.
-These \"escaped\" codes are automatically translated into the corresponding character when read by `params2list()`.
+These "escaped" codes are automatically translated into the corresponding character when read by `params2list()`.

 This